chaotic-cx/chaotic-manager/README.md

 - `chore($pkgname): update PKGBUILD`
 - `ci(config): update`

-This not only helps with having a uniform commit history, it also allows automatic changelog generation.
+This not only helps with having a uniform commit history, but it also allows automatic changelog generation.

 ### Removing packages

 This can be done by removing the folder containing a package's PKGBUILD.
 A cleanup job will then automatically remove any obsolete package via the `on-commit` pipeline run.
 This will also consider any split packages that a package might produce.
-Renaming folders does also count as removing packages.
+Renaming folders also counts as removing packages.

 ### On-commit pipeline